 - Monday, 16th March 2020, Sandringham School, 9:00 am to 12:00 noon

 Who is this course for?

-This course is for teachers who want to develop and improve their practice so as to deliver consistently good lessons.
+This course is for teachers who want to grow their practice, with a set of skills and strategies to enhance their craft, adding more value in the classroom.
 The scheduling of the programme is planned to dovetail with the appraisal process in order to further support teachers in their professional development.